[Image is missing]

 Acuvue Oasys for Presbyopia is a two-weekly multifocal lens.
 Using Hydraclear Plus technology that helps to provide long-lasting comfort, as well as a UV filter to help provide protection from the sun, these are a great option.

-Purevision Multi-Focal is a contact lens made with silicone hydrogel material that helps to keep the surface of your eyes free from debris, thanks to its AerGel technology, and comfortable.
-As a monthly-use lens, Purevision Multi-Focal can be worn for up to 30 days as daily wear, or as continuous wear for 29 nights when approved by your optician.
+Purevision Multi-Focal is a contact lens made with silicone hydrogel material that helps to keep the surface of your eyes free from debris and comfortable.
+As a monthly-use lens, Purevision Multi-Focal can be worn for up to 30 days, or as continuous wear for up to 29 nights, when approved by your optician.

 Depending on how many lenses and the type you need, the price will vary.

-For daily multifocal contact lenses, you could expect to pay between £23 and £37 for a pack of 30.
+For daily multifocal contact lenses you could expect to pay between £12 and £25 for a pack of 30, or from £45 to £70 for a pack of 90 lenses.

 For monthly multifocal contact lenses, you could expect to pay between £22 and £36 for a pack of 3 (about three months’ supply) or between £41 and £57 for a pack of 6 (about six months’ supply).